archedata-io/.github/.github/PULL_REQUEST_TEMPLATE/fix.md

 Describe the issue in detail.

-### What causes it?

-Describe the root cause of the issue.

 ### What is the expected behavior?

 Describe what should happen instead.

+### What caused it?

+Describe the root cause of the issue at technical level.

 ### How do you fix it?